sagemath/trac_to_gh/Issue 2767.md

 # Issue 2767: error in elem.matrix(F) and elem.norm(F) for F == elem.parent() a number field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2767

 Original creator: ncalexan